A spectral mixture representation of isotropic kernels with application to random Fourier features: Introduction

 \end{itemize} where $\mathbf{u}=(u_{1},\ldots,u_{d})\in\mathbb{R}^{d}$ and $\mathbf{x}=(x_{1},\ldots,x_{d})\in\mathbb{R}^{d}$.
 Remark that the two kernels \eqref{eq:laplace_kernel}-\eqref{eq:cauchy_kernel} are not isotropic kernels but tensor kernels, obtained as the product of univariate kernels; for the Gaussian kernel \eqref{eq:gaussian_kernel}, the isotropic and tensor formulations coincide.
 Remark also how the roles of $K$ and $f$ can be swapped: if $K$ is a nonnegative integrable kernel with spectral density $f$, then $f/f(\mathbf{0})$ is a kernel with spectral density $K/((2\pi)^{d}f(\mathbf{0}))$.
 This is a particular case of the duality theorem in \citet{harrar2006duality}; see also \citep{gneiting1997mixture}.

 In principle, the random Fourier features formula \eqref{eq:random_fourier_features} can be applied to any positive definite shift-invariant kernel for which the spectral density can be computed and simulated.
-In practice, the simplicity and convenience of the three examples \eqref{eq:gaussian_kernel}-\eqref{eq:laplace_kernel}-\eqref{eq:cauchy_kernel}, especially the Gaussian kernel \eqref{eq:gaussian_kernel}, means that there is not much work available on the application of random Fourier features to other multivariate parametric kernels.
-One clear challenge is the ability to compute the multivariate inverse Fourier transform \eqref{eq:f_wrt_K} analytically, and to find a suitable sampling algorithm for the corresponding distribution.
+In practice, the simplicity and convenience of the three examples \eqref{eq:gaussian_kernel}-\eqref{eq:laplace_kernel}-\eqref{eq:cauchy_kernel}, especially the Gaussian kernel \eqref{eq:gaussian_kernel}, means that there is not much work available on the application of random Fourier features for other multivariate parametric kernels in machine learning.
+In the context of Gaussian random field simulation, spectral sampling has been applied to a few more kernel covariance functions \citep{emery2006tbsim}.
+In $\Phi_{\infty}$, the most notable one is the Mat\'ern kernel $K(\mathbf{u})=\frac{(\sqrt{2\nu}\left\Vert \mathbf{u}\right\Vert )^{\nu}}{\Gamma(\nu)2^{\nu-1}}\mathcal{K}_{\nu}(\sqrt{2\nu}\left\Vert \mathbf{u}\right\Vert )$, $\nu>0$, \citep{matern1960spatial}, where $\mathcal{K}_{\beta}$ is the modified Bessel function \citep[10.25]{dlmf}, whose spectral density is a multivariate Student $t$-distribution \citep{emery2016improved,chen2022kernel}.
+In order to consider more general kernel functions, one clear challenge is the ability to compute the multivariate inverse Fourier transform \eqref{eq:f_wrt_K} analytically, and to find a suitable sampling algorithm for the corresponding distribution.

-This is the task that we propose to address in this paper, with a focus on isotropic kernels which are positive definite in $\mathbb{R}^{d}$ for all $d\geq1$ ($K\in\Phi_{\infty}$).
-First, we characterize the spectral distributions of such kernels as convenient scale mixtures for simulation.
-Since Schoenberg's theorem characterizes kernels in $\Phi_{\infty}$ as Gaussian mixtures \citep[Theorem 3.8.5]{sasvari2013characteristic} and the Fourier transform of a Gaussian mixture is also a Gaussian mixture \citep{gneiting1997mixture}, one can readily deduce that the random projections of kernels in $\Phi_{\infty}$ are Gaussian mixtures too.
-This means that multiplying multivariate Gaussian simulations by simulations from a specific nonnegative distribution conveniently extends the random Fourier features approach from Gaussian kernels to any positive definite isotropic kernel in $\mathbb{R}^{d}$ for all $d\geq1$ (same mixture simulations in every dimension) or tensor kernel (independent mixture simulations in each dimension) of interest (Remark~\ref{rem:tensor_kernel}).

-Then, using results from the theories of multivariate stable distributions \citep{samorodnitsky1994stable,devroye2014simulation,nolan2020stable} and multivariate characteristic functions \citep{sasvari2013characteristic}, we show that the spectral distributions of kernels in $\Phi_{\infty}$ can more generally be characterized as scale mixtures of multivariate symmetric stable distributions.
-The scaling distribution is obtained explicitly from the inverse Laplace transform of the kernel function (Theorem~\ref{thm:isotropic_random_projection}, Corollary~\ref{cor:isotropic_random_projection}).
-We provide explicit formulas to simulate these spectral distributions using known results about stable distributions \citep{chambers1976method,nolan2020stable}.